Samathingamajig/go-url-shortener/README.md

 # Go URL Shortener

-It shortens URLs and its written in Go
+It shortens URLs and its written in Go, cool right?